Campus Improvement Plan

 Strategy 1: Teachers will use the Proficiency Language Descriptors (PLDs) to track student progress on all language domains (Listening, Speaking, Reading, & Writing).
 Teachers will target language development to increase students' English language acquisition.

-Staff Responsible for Monitoring: Instructional Coaches, Media Center Assistant, Assistant Principal, and Principal.
+Staff Responsible for Monitoring: Instructional Coaches, Interventionists, Teachers, Instructional Paras, Media Center Assistant, Assistant Principal, and Principal.

 Title I: